sarimkhan208/Interview-Prepration-Questions/html.md

 These are just some of the prominent features introduced in HTML5.
 The specification also brought other improvements like enhanced CSS support, better error handling, new APIs, and more.

+## 3) What are the different types of storage in HTML5?

+HTML5 provides several types of storage options for web applications.
+Here are the different types of storage available in HTML5:

+1-> Local Storage: Local Storage, also known as Web Storage or DOM Storage, allows web applications to store data persistently on the user's device.
+It provides a simple key-value storage mechanism that can be accessed by JavaScript.
+The data stored in Local Storage remains available even after the user closes the browser or restarts the device.
+The data limit for Local Storage is typically around 5MB per domain.

+2-> Session Storage: Session Storage is similar to Local Storage, but the data stored in Session Storage is specific to a particular session or tab.
+Each tab or window within a browser has its own session storage, and the data is accessible only within that session.
+When the user closes the tab or window, the data stored in Session Storage is cleared.
+Session Storage is useful for maintaining session-specific data or temporary information.

+3-> IndexedDB: IndexedDB is a powerful client-side database provided by HTML5.
+It allows web applications to store and retrieve structured data using a JavaScript API.
+IndexedDB provides a more advanced and flexible storage mechanism compared to Local Storage or Session Storage.
+It supports indexes for efficient data retrieval, transactions for handling data updates, and complex queries.
+IndexedDB is suitable for applications that require more robust data storage capabilities.

+4-> Web SQL Database: Web SQL Database is a deprecated storage mechanism that provides a SQL database interface within the web browser.
+It allows web applications to store and retrieve data using SQL queries.
+Although it is no longer being actively developed, some browsers still support Web SQL Database.

+5-> Cookies: Cookies are a traditional form of storage in web development.
+They are small text files stored on the user's device by the web browser.
+Cookies can be used to store small amounts of data that are sent back to the server with each request.
+They have limitations on data size (usually up to 4KB) and are primarily used for maintaining user sessions, remembering user preferences, and tracking user activities.

+It's important to note that each type of storage has its own characteristics, limitations, and suitable use cases.
+Developers can choose the appropriate storage option based on the specific requirements of their web application.